aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2009/aspose-words-for-net-6-2-0-release-notes/_index.md

 Convert bigger documents much faster to PDF, images and printing!

-Plus many other fixes and enhancements.
+Plus a few other fixes and enhancements.